 To obtain a letter of permission, please apply as early as possible and at least one month prior to the commencement of classes at the other institution.
 Note, some institutions require advanced registration and students should be aware of deadlines.
 Fall/winter letter of permission forms will not be processed before May 15 unless there are mitigating circumstances.
 Please allow at least five to 10 working days (from date of payment receipt) to process your complete application.

 - The application must be submitted to the registrar’s office with a link to the course descriptions from the online academic calendar of the host institution.

 - There is a $50 application fee which must be received prior to processing.

 - A separate form and fee must be submitted for each university you are applying for.
 Separate forms and fees are also required for different terms of study.

-- Students on Academic Probation are not eligible to take courses on Letter of Permission; exceptions must be approved by an academic dean.
+- Students on Academic Probation are not eligible to take courses on Letter of Permission; exceptions must be approved by the Registrar (or direct delegate).

 - Courses must be completed within the approved term of study according to Mount Allison's schedule, and by the end date specified on the letter.

 When you have completed your letter of permission courses: